Entanglement Entropy in Causal Set Theory: Abstract

 \section{Abstract}

 {Entanglement entropy is now widely accepted as having deep connections with quantum gravity.
 It is therefore desirable to understand it in the context of causal sets, especially since they provide in a natural manner the UV cutoff needed to render entanglement entropy finite.
-Defining entropy in a causal set is not straightforward because the type of canonical hypersurface-data on which definitions of entanglement typically rely is not available in a causal set.
-Instead, we will appeal to a more global expression given in \cite{RDS1} which, for a gaussian scalar field, expresses the entropy of a spacetime region in terms of the field's correlation function within that region.
-Carrying this formula over to the causal set, one obtains an entanglement entropy which is both finite and of a Lorentz invariant nature.
-Herein we evaluate this entropy for causal sets of 1+1 dimensions, and specifically for order-intervals (``causal diamonds'') within the causal set, finding in the first instance an entropy that obeys a (spacetime) volume law instead of the expected (spatial) area law.
-We find, however, that one can obtain an area law by truncating the eigenvalues of a certain ``Pauli-Jordan'' operator that enters into the entropy formula.
-In connection with these results, we also study the ``entropy of coarse-graining'' generated by thinning out the causal set, and we compare it with what one obtains by similarly thinning out a chain of harmonic oscillators, finding the same, ``universal'' behaviour in both cases.}
+Formulating a notion of entanglement entropy in a causal set is not straightforward because the type of canonical hypersurface-data on which its definition typically relies is not available.
+Instead, we appeal to the more global expression given in \cite{RDS1} which, for a gaussian scalar field, expresses the entropy of a spacetime region in terms of the field's correlation function within that region (its ``Wightman function'' $W(x,x')$).
+Carrying this formula over to the causal set, one obtains an entropy which is both finite and of a Lorentz invariant nature.
+We evaluate this global entropy-expression numerically for certain regions (primarily order-intervals or ``causal diamonds'') within causal sets of 1+1 dimensions.
+For the causal-set counterpart of the entanglement entropy, we obtain, in the first instance, a result that follows a (spacetime) volume law instead of the expected (spatial) area law.
+We find, however, that one obtains an area law if one truncates the commutator function (``Pauli-Jordan operator") and the Wightman function by projecting out the eigenmodes of the Pauli-Jordan operator whose eigenvalues are too close to zero according to a geometrical criterion which we describe more fully below.
+In connection with these results and the questions they raise, we also study the ``entropy of coarse-graining'' generated by thinning out the causal set, and we compare it with what one obtains by similarly thinning out a chain of harmonic oscillators, finding the same, ``universal'' behaviour in both cases.}